 - Not so great right now, but hoping to feel better soon.

 It doesn’t look like there’s anything wrong with you…

 - Yeah, I hear that a lot.
-My pain is kind of like a headache, you can’t see it, but it’s there.
+My symptoms are kind of like a headache, you can’t see it, but it’s there.

 - I know.
-Even though I look fine, I’m still dealing with pain.
+Even though I look fine, I’m still dealing with the symptoms.

 - Thanks – that’s kind of my goal.
-I’m working really hard not to let my pain get in the way.
+I’m working really hard not to let the symptoms get in the way.